fabstao/rokostacio2/README.md

-# rokostacio2 project
+# Rokostacio2 project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This is the port of Rokostacio (NodeJS based) to Java with Quarkus

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+## Status

-## Running the application in dev mode
+Pre-alpha stage

-You can run your application in dev mode that enables live coding using:
+Run in dev mode (enables live coding using):
 ```
 ./mvnw quarkus:dev
 ```